hbctraining/Training-modules/Intermediate_shell/lessons/positional_params.md

 >**Note**
 >We want to take a step back here and think about what we might do from here to actually use our script.
 >We know our script is a bash script because we wrote our "shebang" line '#!/bin/bash' but the computer
->doesn't know this.
+>doesn't automatically know this.
 One option is to run this script via the bash interpreter: sh.
-Doing this actually
+Doing this
->makes our "shebang" line obsolete!
+>actually makes our "shebang" line obsolete!
 The same script without the "shebang" line will still run!!
 Try it!
 >
->sh compliment.sh
+>`sh compliment.sh`
 >
 >Here we are telling the computer to use bash to execute the commands in our script which is why we don't
 >need the "shebang" line.
-It is NOT best practice to write scripts without "shebang" lines as removing this
+It is **NOT** best practice to write scripts without "shebang" lines as removing this
->will leave the next person scratching there head figuring out which language the script is in.
+>will leave the next person scratching their head figuring out which language the script is in.
->ALWAYS ALWAYS ALWAYS use a "shebang" line.
-With that line in place we can run this script without
+>**ALWAYS ALWAYS ALWAYS use a "shebang" line**.
+With that line in place, we can run this script without
 >calling bash from the command line.
 But first we have to make the script executable.
 This tells the
 >computer that this is a script and not just a text file.
 We do that by adding file permission.
->Typing chmod u+x will make the file executable for the user (you!) once this is done the script
+>Typing chmod u+x will make the file executable for the user (you!), once this is done the script
 >can be run this way
 >
->./compliment.sh
+>`./compliment.sh`
 >
 >When a file is executable the computer will use the "shebang" line to figure out which interpreter to use.
 >Different programs (perl, python, etc) will have different "shebang" lines.